model-checking/kani/docs/src/install-pre-compiled.md

 # Installing from pre-compiled binaries

-This installation option is better suited for Kani users who don't expect to change the Kani source code.
+This is the default installation option that is suitable for most users.

 ## Dependencies